Graduate Student Handbook

 B. Outline: A master's candidate must prepare a suitable thesis outline to be approved and signed on the cover sheet, by each member of the approved Thesis Committee and the Graduate Program Director or Department Head/Chair.
 The signed copy of the thesis outline is forwarded to the Graduate Student Service Center for inclusion in the candidate's file, at least four (4) months prior to the date that the thesis defense is scheduled.

-C. Master's Thesis: A master's thesis must be typed in a prescribed style (see the Typing Guidelines for Master's Theses and Doctoral Dissertations) and submitted electronically through the University of Massachusetts Amherst ScholarWorks for M.A. and M.S. or ScholarWorks for M.F.A. website.
+C. Master's Thesis: A master's thesis must be typed in a prescribed style (see the Typing Guidelines for Master's Theses and Doctoral Dissertations) and submitted electronically through the University of Massachusetts Amherst ScholarWorks for M.A., M.S., M.F.A.
+(Art and Theater) or ScholarWorks for M.F.A.
+(English only) website.
 The thesis must be approved and signed by all members of the thesis committee and the Department Head/Chair.
 One original of the thesis signature page is required to be submitted on acid free paper to the Graduate Student Service Center.
 Some departments require an additional copy of the thesis for their own files.
 As a service for students, we have a list of binderies available at the Graduate Student Service Center for interested students.

 D. Thesis Credit: A master's candidate must register for one (1) to ten (10) credits of thesis (699).
 (See department requirements in the Graduate School Bulletin for the specific number in each program.)
 There is no maximum number of thesis credits allowed; however, a student may use no more than ten (10) thesis credits (18 credits for M.F.A. students) to meet the total number of degree credits required for the degree.

 E. Thesis Defense: The result of the Thesis Defense is forwarded to the Graduate Student Service Center directly following the Examination.

 5. Degree Eligibility Form: